-ATI-2138, an Investigational Oral ITJ Inhibitor
+ATI-2138, an Investigational Oral Covalent ITK/JAK3 Inhibitor

-We are developing ATI-2138, an investigational oral ITK/TXK/JAK3, or ITJ, inhibitor compound, as a potential treatment for T cell-mediated autoimmune diseases.
-The ITJ compound interrupts T cell signaling through the combined inhibition of ITK/TXK/JAK3 pathways in lymphocytes.
-We submitted an IND for ATI-2138 for the treatment of psoriasis in October 2021, which was allowed by the FDA in November 2021.
+We are developing ATI-2138, an investigational oral covalent ITK/JAK3 inhibitor, as a potential treatment for T cell-mediated autoimmune diseases.
+The ITK/JAK3 compound interrupts T cell signaling through the combined inhibition of ITK/JAK3 pathways in lymphocytes.
+We have selected ulcerative colitis as the intended first clinical development target for ATI-2138.
+We are also exploring additional indications that are relevant to the mechanism of action.